DIY Estate Plan In Arizona – Is It Ever A Good Idea?

 One of the really unfortunate things about using DIY estate planning is that you may never know how deficient those cheap estate planning documents were.
 Your heirs and executor will find out soon enough, though.

 The attorneys at Keystone Law use their estate planning experience to help clients like you decide which estate planning documents they need.
-Call us at (480) 209-6942 or visit our website at keystonelawfirm.com to check out some of our free seminars.
-Serving the greater Chandler area, including Ahwatukee, Gilbert, Sun Lakes, Mesa, and Tempe.
+Call us at (480) 418-8448.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.